 Fast food and casual dining establishments are increasingly offering pickup and curbside as an option for busy consumers who want the convenience of picking up their food whenever and wherever they want.

-Both options allow customers to order online and pick-up their food at a terminal or store.
-But don’t let the similar names make you think they’re the same thing; curbside and in-store pick-up can offer different benefits depending on the consumer’s needs.
+Both allow customers to order online and pick-up their food at a location or store.
+But don’t let the similar names make you think they’re the same: curbside and in-store pick-up offer different benefits depending on the consumer’s needs.

 - Curbside pickup refers to the process of ordering food in advance and then receiving it at a designated time from a designated spot, such as the restaurants’s curbside location.
 This is typically faster and more convenient than in-store pick-up, since you don’t have to go inside the store to get your items.
 Ordering can be done through eCommerce food websites or online ordering apps.

 - In-store pickup refers to the process of online ordering and then going inside the restaurant or store to pickup your food.
 This option is typically less expensive than curbside pick-up, but it can take longer depending on the store’s policies.

 Both methods use innovative restaurant technology, have pros and cons, and come down to what makes the most sense for your business.
 Let’s take a closer look.

 - Customers can remain in their vehicles, which is more convenient for them

 - This option also reduces traffic inside the restaurant

 - It can be faster than in-store pick up, since customers don’t have to wait in line

 - May require additional staff to manage the curbside operation